 Rocky Mountain spotted fever is a debilitating disease caused by a species of bacteria known as Rickettsia rickettsii.
-The American dog tick (Dermatocentor variabilis) and the Rocky mountain wood tick (Dermatocentor andersoni) are both the most common vectors of this disease.
+The American dog tick (Dermacentor variabilis) and the Rocky Mountain wood tick (Dermacentor andersoni) are both the most common vectors of this disease.

 Since it is carried by tick bites, Rocky Mountain spotted fever is more likely to occur in the months when ticks are more active.
 This means dogs are most vulnerable in the spring and summer months from April to September.